-The second and final open meeting, presenting the results of the project, will be held both in Bergen and Tromsø, on 22 and 23 February, respectively.
+The second and final open meeting, presenting the results of the project, was held both in Bergen and Tromsø, on 22 and 23 February, respectively.
 The programme can be downloaded here.
-In addition to specific information about environmental enrichment in fish, two of the Advisory Group members will hold more general presentations on these subjects:
+In addition to specific information about environmental enrichment in fish, two of the Advisory Group members held more general presentations on these subjects:

-Enrichment: the concept and comparative aspects (Dr. Cecilie Mejdell, Norwegian Veterinary Institute, Oslo)
+Enrichment: concept and comparative aspects (Dr. Cecilie Mejdell, Norwegian Veterinary Institute, Oslo)

 European legislation on environmental enrichment: what this means for fish (Dr. Penny Hawkins, RSPCA, UK)

-The meetings are free of charge, but registration is required: please register by 17 February to email@example.com.
+The meetings were free of charge, but registration was required.

 Chris Noble, Nofima (project leader)